How to Prove Dental Malpractice

 How does a dental negligence claim work?

 The first step in your successful compensation claim for dental negligence is to contact The Medical Negligence Experts.
-One of our legal advisors will ask you questions about the circumstances around your injury claim.
-In turn, they’ll assess whether, in their dental professional opinion, there are good prospects of success.
+One of our advisors will ask you questions about the circumstances around your injury claim.
+They will then pair you with a solicitor who will, in turn, assess whether, in their dental professional opinion, there are good prospects of success.
 Whatever their recommendation, we’ll work with you so you can make the right choice.

 If you decide to proceed, we will help you collect the evidence necessary to prove your claim.
 Then, we’ll request your practitioner accepts responsibility and pay an appropriate amount of compensation.
 The majority of dental negligence cases settle without going to court.